MisterE123/ReplitLidarAttempt/ArduinoCode/README.md

    - Measures communication latency
    - Does not require the IMU to be stationary

-2. Gravity Calibration
+2. Still Calibration
-   - Determines local gravity vector
+   - Combines gravity vector and gyro bias calibration
    - Place IMU flat and stationary
    - Takes ~1 second to complete

-3. Gyroscope Calibration
-   - Determines gyro bias/drift
-   - Keep IMU stationary
-   - Takes ~2 seconds

-4. Magnetometer Calibration
+3. Magnetometer Calibration
    - Compensates for hard/soft iron effects
    - Rotate IMU through all orientations
    - Takes 10 seconds